kuro10/ProjectOCaml/README.md

 ## Part III : Project's enhancement with max-flow min-cost algorithm

-Advanced implementation of the basic Ford Fulkerson algorithm by considering other constraints - and implementing the max-flow min-cost algorithm.
+Advanced implementation of the basic Ford Fulkerson algorithm by considering other constraints - and implementing the max-flow min-cost algorithm (Busacker-Gowen Algorithm).

 The project contains :